High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

 \subsection{Latent Variable Graph}

 Recall that the structure of the latent variable graph is encoded by the sparsity pattern of $\bThetaS ={\bCS}^{-1}$, which is generally different from the cluster-average group as ${\bCS}^{-1}$ and $\bOmega^*=(\bCS + \bar\bGamma^*)^{-1}$ may have different sparsity patterns.
 In this section, we focus on the inference on the component $\ThetaS{t}{k}$, for some $1\leq t<k\leq K$.
 Similar to the cluster-average graph, we first discuss the likelihood approach.
-The negative log-likelihood corresponding to model (\ref{eqn:g_latent_model}) indexed by the parameter $(\bTheta, \bGamma)$ is
+The negative log-likelihood corresponding to model \eqref{eqn:g_latent_model} indexed by the parameter $(\bTheta, \bGamma)$ is, up to some additive and multiplicative constants,